Multi-Depth Concept Extraction for Post-Hoc Vision Encoder Explanation: Evaluations

 \subsubsection{Training Set}

-We investigate the role of the training dataset in the concepts extracted by the image encoder.
-The hypothesis is that if a model has never seen certain concepts, such as a person, it is unlikely to be able to extract/recognize it, and it will not be distinctively visible in the output of NAVE. \looseness=-1

-\paragraph{Localization.} We evaluate this hypothesis using the object localization protocol and compare an untrained (random initialization) ViTS/16-based classifier and three trained either on ImageNet1K, STL-10, or Chest-X-RAY.
-The results presented in Table~\ref{tab:ablation}.a reveal that training on ImageNet1K consistently yields the best AP@50\% for all datasets.
-It even outperforms a DINO encoder.
-If the classifier is trained on a small (STL-10) or out-of-domain dataset (Chest-X-RAY), the scores are on par with an untrained model.
-Interestingly, predictions based on SLIC segmentations also return performance equivalent to that based on the explanations of an untrained model. \looseness=-1
+The role of the training dataset in shaping the concepts extracted by the image encoder is investigated.
+The underlying hypothesis is that a model lacking exposure to specific concepts, such as a person, is unlikely to extract or recognize them, leading to their absence in NAVE outputs.
+This hypothesis is evaluated using the object localization protocol by comparing an untrained (randomly initialized) ViT-S/16-based classifier with three models trained on ImageNet1K, STL-10, or Chest-X-Ray.
+Results in Table~\ref{tab:training}.a indicate that training on ImageNet1K consistently produces the highest AP@50\% across all datasets, even surpassing a DINO encoder.
+Classifiers trained on smaller (STL-10) or out-of-domain (Chest-X-Ray) datasets achieve scores comparable to the untrained model.
+Notably, predictions based on SLIC segmentations yield performance equivalent to that of explanations from an untrained model.
+These results confirm that the quality of NAVE explanations is tied to the encoder's training. \looseness=-1